New France: Foundation of Quebec City (1608)

 In 1608, King Henry IV sponsored Pierre Dugua, Sieur de Mons and Samuel de Champlain as founders of the city of Quebec with 28 men.
 This was the second permanent French settlement in the colony of Canada.
 Colonization was slow and difficult.
 Many settlers died early because of harsh weather and diseases.
 In 1630, there were only 103 colonists living in the settlement, but by 1640, the population had reached 355.

 Champlain allied himself with the Algonquin and Montagnais peoples in the area, who were at war with the Iroquois, as soon as possible.
 In 1609, Champlain and two French companions accompanied his Algonquin, Montagnais, and Huron allies south from the St. Lawrence Valley to Lake Champlain.
 He participated decisively in a battle against the Iroquois there, killing two Iroquois chiefs with the first shot of his arquebus.
 This military engagement against the Iroquois solidified Champlain's status with New France's Huron and Algonquin allies, enabling him to maintain bonds essential to New France's interests in the fur trade.

 Champlain also arranged to have young French men live with local indigenous people, to learn their language and customs and help the French adapt to life in North America.
 These coureurs des bois ("runners of the woods"), including Étienne Brûlé, extended French influence south and west to the Great Lakes and among the Huron tribes who lived there.
 Ultimately, for the better part of a century, the Iroquois and French clashed in a series of attacks and reprisals.

-During the first decades of the colony's existence, only a few hundred French people lived there, while the English colonies to the south were much more populous and wealthier.
+During the first decades of the colony's existence, only a few hundred French people lived there, while the English colonies to the south were much more populous and wealthy.
 Cardinal Richelieu, adviser to Louis XIII, wished to make New France as significant as the English colonies.
 In 1627, Richelieu founded the Company of One Hundred Associates to invest in New France, promising land parcels to hundreds of new settlers and to turn Canada into an important mercantile and farming colony.
-He named Champlain as the Governor of New France and forbade non-Roman Catholics to live there.
+He named Champlain as the Governor of New France and forbade non-Catholics to live there.
 Consequently, any Protestant emigrants to New France were forced to convert to Catholicism, prompting many of them to relocate to the English colonies instead.

-The Roman Catholic Church, and missionaries such as the Recollets and the Jesuits, became firmly established in the territory.
+The Catholic Church, and missionaries such as the Recollets and the Jesuits, became firmly established in the territory.
 Richelieu also introduced the seigneurial system, a semi-feudal system of farming based on ribbon farms that remained a characteristic feature of the St. Lawrence valley until the 19th century.
 While Richelieu's efforts did little to increase the French presence in New France, they did pave the way for the success of later efforts.